Roller coaster: Types

 Roller coasters are divided into two main categories: steel roller coasters and wooden roller coasters.
 Steel coasters have tubular steel tracks, and compared to wooden coasters, they are typically known for offering a smoother ride and their ability to turn riders upside-down.
-Wooden coasters have flat steel tracks, and is usually supported with a lattice or truss.
+Wooden coasters have flat steel tracks, and are usually supported with a lattice or truss.
 The vast majority of roller coasters operating today are made with steel.
 Newer types of track, such as I-Box and Topper introduced by Rocky Mountain Construction (RMC), improve the ride experience on wooden coasters, lower maintenance costs, and add the ability to invert riders.